kmpm/nodemcu-uploader/README.md

 Please note that these tests is not complete and it might be the tests themselves that are having issues.

-A simple tool for uploading files to the filesystem of an ESP8266 running NodeMCU as well as some other useful commands.
+It should work on Linux, and OS X; and with any type of file that fits the filesystem, binary or text.

-It should work on Linux, Windows, and OS X; and with any type of file that fits the filesystem, binary or text.
+For windows see the notes below.

 Installation
 -------------